Rate-Induced Tipping in Heterogeneous Reaction-Diffusion Systems: An Invariant Manifold Framework and Geographically Shifting Ecosystems: Discussion

-{\bf Summary of the example:} To demonstrate its applicability, the mathematical framework was implemented in AUTO~\cite{Doedel2007AUTO} and illustrated by the example of an ecosystem subject to a moving or shrinking habitat.
-As a result, we provided new insight into nonlinear dynamics of the moving habitat problem by performing: \begin{itemize} \item Computations of the two-dimensional unstable manifold of a hyperbolic saddle from negative infinity and the two-dimensional stable invariant manifold of a hyperbolic saddle from positive infinity in the compactified autonomous ODE. \item Computation of multiple heteroclinic orbits connecting these two saddles along intersections of the manifolds.
-These heteroclinic orbits correspond to coexisting pulse solutions for the ecosystem RDE. \item Continuation of these heteroclinic orbits to detect their bifurcations, which correspond to bifurcations of pulse solutions for the ecosystem RDE.
-We distinguished between dangerous bifurcations that give rise to tipping points, and safe bifurcations that give rise to ecological regime shifts. \item Continuation of bifurcations of heteroclinic orbits for the compactified autonomous ODE to obtain two-parameter bifurcation diagrams of pulse solutions for the ecosystem RDE.
+{\bf Summary of the example.} To demonstrate its applicability, the mathematical framework was implemented in AUTO~\cite{Doedel2007AUTO} and illustrated by the example of an ecosystem subject to a moving or shrinking habitat.
+As a result, we provided new insight into nonlinear dynamics of the moving habitat problem by performing the following: \begin{itemize} \item Computations of the two-dimensional unstable manifold of a hyperbolic saddle from negative infinity and the two-dimensional stable invariant manifold of a hyperbolic saddle from positive infinity in the compactified autonomous ODE. \item Computation of multiple heteroclinic orbits connecting these two saddles along intersections of the manifolds.
+These heteroclinic orbits correspond to coexisting pulse solutions for the ecosystem RDE, and may not be possible to obtain using traditional computational techniques. \item Continuation of these heteroclinic orbits to detect their bifurcations, which correspond to bifurcations of pulse solutions for the ecosystem RDE.
+We distinguished between dangerous bifurcations that give rise to tipping points (abrupt transitions to extinction) and safe bifurcations that give rise to gradual transitions to extinction \item Continuation of bifurcations of heteroclinic orbits for the compactified autonomous ODE to obtain two-parameter bifurcation diagrams of pulse solutions for the ecosystem RDE.

-\end{itemize} Our main findings include bifurcation-induced tipping (B-tipping) to extinction below some critical length of a shrinking habitat, and rate-induced tipping (R-tipping) to extinction above some critical speed of a moving habitat.
-We also showed that abrupt tipping points found for the Allee growth model were replaced by gradual regime shifts for the logistic growth model.
-Finally, we examined the impact of system and input parameters by analysing curves that separate regions of survival and extinction in two-parameter planes of: the habitat length and speed, the habitat length and population dispersion rate, and the population dispersion rate and habitat speed.
+\end{itemize} Our main findings include bifurcation-induced tipping (B-tipping) to extinction below some critical length of a shrinking habitat and rate-induced tipping (R-tipping) to extinction above some critical speed of a moving habitat.
+We also showed that abrupt tipping points found for the Allee growth model were replaced by gradual transitions to extinction for the logistic growth model.
+Finally, we examined the impact of system and input parameters by analyzing curves that separate regions of survival and extinction in two-parameter planes of: the habitat length and speed, the habitat length and population dispersion rate, and the population dispersion rate and habitat speed.